China Manned Space Agency: International cooperation

-In 2016, United Nations Office for Outer Space Affairs (UNOOSA) and CMSA agreed to increased space cooperation via opportunities on-board China's future space station.
+In 2016, the United Nations Office for Outer Space Affairs (UNOOSA) and CMSA agreed to increased space cooperation via opportunities on-board China's future space station.

 In 2018, UNOOSA and CMSA invited the applications from United Nations Member States to conduct experiments on-board China's Space Station.

 On 12 June 2019, UNOOSA and CMSA announced the winners of the selected experiments to be boarded onto the space station.